dalezak/rails-blueprint/README.md

 # Rails Blueprint
-> A starter blueprint for fast tracking Rails development
+A starter blueprint to provide a reusable outline to help fast track setting up a new Rails project.

 ## Getting Started
-The purpose of this blueprint, is to provide a reusable outline to help fast track setting up a new Rails project.

 To get started, simply clone this repo into folder with the name of your application.

 ```clone